Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Introduction

 The \emph{flip graph} of triangulations of $P$ is the graph that has all triangulations of $P$ as vertices and an edge between two triangulations if they can be transformed into one another via a single flip.
 Our definitions can be restated in terms of the flip graph: A flip sequence is a path in the flip graph.
-The flip distance corresponds to the the length of a shortest path in the flip graph.
+The flip distance corresponds to the length of a shortest path in the flip graph.
 The \emph{diameter} of the flip graph is the maximal flip distance between any pair of triangulations.
 Since triangulations of a convex polygon are counted by the Catalan numbers, there are $\Theta(\frac{4^n}{n^{3/2}})$ triangulations of a convex $n$-gon.
 Due to the high number of vertices in the flip graph, it is not feasible to run standard graph algorithms on the flip graph to compute flip distances.

 Sleator, Tarjan, and Thurston \cite{sleator1986rotation} showed that any triangulation of a convex $n$-gon can be transformed into any other using at most $2n-10$ flips for $n>12$.
 This provides an upper bound on the diameter of the flip graph.
 Further, they showed that the bound on the diameter is tight for infinitely many large enough $n$.
-The proof relies on hyperbolic geometry and does not give a specific value, for which values of $n$ the bound is tight.
-Pournin~\cite{pournin2014diameter} gave a purely combinatorial proof by providing families of pairs of triangulations that have distance $2n-10$ from one another.
+For their proof of the lower bound they glue together the starting and target triangulation to form the top and bottom surface of a polyhedron.
+Then the authors relate the flip distance of the two triangulations to the minimum number of tetrahedra in a $3$-dimensional triangulation of said polyhedron.
+Afterwards, a lower bound on the number of tetrahedra of such a triangulation is given using a volume argument via hyperbolic geometry.
+Minimizing the number of tetrahedra in a tetrahedralization of a 3-dimensional polytope has been shown to be \NP-hard by Below, de Loera, and Richter-Gebert~\cite{below2000finding}.
+However, since not every 3-dimensional polytope is obtained by glueing two triangulations along their boundary, this hardness result does not translate back to the flip distance of triangulations.
+Pournin~\cite{pournin2014diameter} later gave a purely combinatorial proof of the diameter of the flip graph by providing families of pairs of triangulations that have distance $2n-10$ from one another.
 From this proof it follows that the $2n-10$ bound is tight for all $n$ starting from $n=13$.